michaelvl/helm2yaml/README.md

 The helm2yaml tool can also be used to list images used in a Helm chart to allow e.g. pre-pulling of images.
 Use the `--list-images` option for this.

+### Helm Hooks

+Helm have [hooks](https://helm.sh/docs/charts_hooks/) that allow different actions at different points in a charts life-cycle.
+This basically means that different resources are created at different times, e.g. resources annotated with `pre-install` are created before the ordinary resources.
+To support this, `helm2yaml` allows filtering resources with hooks such that e.g. separate pre-install, ordinary and post-install resources can be rendered to three different YAML files by running `helm2yaml` three times with different filtering settings.
+Use `--hook-filter` to specify filtered resources.

 ### Notes

 `helm template` ignores namespace, i.e. the namespace is not included in the